matloff/fasteR/README.md

 * No frills:  E.g. no IDEs (Integrated Development Environments).
-RStudio, ESS etc. are great, but you shouldn't be burdened with learning R *and* an IDE at the same time.
+RStudio, ESS etc. are great, but you shouldn't be burdened with learning R *and* learning an IDE at the same time.
 This can come later, optionally.

 * "When in doubt, Try it out!"
 This is a motto I devised for teaching.